jasnow/railroader-site/source/_posts/2011-12-05-brakeman-1-dot-0-release-candidate-available.markdown

 Because there have been some major changes since 0.9.2, I have released a release candidate just in case there are problems.
 Please try it out and report any issues!

-    gem install brakeman --pre
+    gem install railroader --pre

 **Changes:**

- * Brakeman can now be used as a library
+ * Railroader can now be used as a library
  * Faster call search
  * Add option to return error code if warnings are found (tw-ngreen)
  * Allow truncated messages to be expanded in HTML